Syleron/sockets/README.md

 Sockets is a websocket framework based on gorilla/websocket providing a simple way to write real-time apps.

-ATTENTION: As of the latest release, I've removed JWT authentication as I believe this is best handled by specific project implementations rather than this project.

 ### Features

 * Room & Room Channel support.